-RAGA works with attorneys general across the country to support the rule of law, limited government, cooperative federalism, legal reform, free enterprise, aggressive crime fighting, equal opportunity, and the preservation of conservative values.
+RAGA works with attorneys general across the country to support and promote the rule of law, limited government, legal reform, public safety, and the preservation of conservative values.

 The offices of state attorneys general have become a “Farm Team” nationally.
 Attorneys general and senior staff members have gone on to serve their country in other prestigious offices, both elected and appointed.
 The federal judiciary, federal agencies, U.S. Attorney offices, Congress, and governors’ offices across the country are filled with attorney general alumni.
 Nearly one quarter of President Trump’s confirmed appointments to the federal judiciary worked in an attorneys general office and President Trump’s Supreme Court shortlist includes one of RAGA’s founding fathers as well as three former AG staff members.